DCKento/PhishText.Ai/README.md

 ```

 ## VirusTotal API Integration and Analysis
-Phistext.AI uses the VirusTotal API to check whether an extracted URL is malicious.
+PhishText.Ai uses the VirusTotal API to check whether an extracted URL is malicious.
 The function inputs a URL and outputs a response that contains details of the analysis performed.

 API reference:
 https://developers.virustotal.com/reference/scan-url